vita-epfl/openpifpaf_wholebody/README.md

 ## Show poses
 Visualize the human poses with 133 keypoints.
 ```
-python -m openpifpaf_wholebody.constants
+python -m openpifpaf_wholebody.src.constants
 ```

 ## Predict
 Use the pretrained model to perform a prediction:<br/>
-`python -m openpifpaf.predict ./data-mscoco/images/val2017/000000062355.jpg --checkpoint=shufflenetv2k30-wholebody --show --line-width=1 --decoder=cifcaf:0`
+`python -m openpifpaf.predict ./openpifpaf_wholebody/docs/0001basketball.jpeg --checkpoint=shufflenetv2k30-wholebody --show --line-width=1 --decoder=cifcaf:0`
-Note that `--decoder=cifcaf:0` has to be used to use the first decoder.
+<br/> <br/> Note that `--decoder=cifcaf:0` has to be used to use the first decoder.
 As the pretrained model was trained on two datasets to achieve better performance, it has two decoders.

 ## Train
 If you don't want to use the pre-trained model, you can train a model from scratch (Note: This can take several days, even on the most modern GPUs):<br/>